statpages/statpages.github.io/README.md

     git add .

-add all changes for commit
+add (stage) all changes for commit

 3)